Skip to main content Skip to navigation

 Where there is strong justification, you may choose a Master's level module from across the University available in the relevant year of study as your third module.
 You must take advice from the course director about your choice to ensure it will provide what you need from your studies.
 Your module choice is subject to approval by the course director.
 Students will be expected to check the timetabling of modules to ensure dates do not clash with other module commitments.
 The following are some suggested optional modules:

-Candidates for the Postgraduate Certificate are required to successfully complete three core-option modules.
+Candidates for the Postgraduate Certificate are required to successfully complete three of the core-option modules above.

 Entry requirements